IBM-Bluemix-Docs/mobileanalytics/sdk.md

 3. Custom events - This category includes data that you define yourself and that is specific to your app.
 This data represents events that occur within your app, such as page views, button taps, or in-app purchases.
 In addition to initializing the {{site.data.keyword.mobileanalytics_short}} SDK in your app, you must add a line of code for each custom event that you want to track.

-Currently SDKs are available for Android, iOS, WatchOS, and Cordova.
+Currently SDKs are available for Android, iOS, WatchOS, Cordova and Web.

 ## Identifying your Service Credentials API Key value
 {: #analytics-clientkey}